kitamura-felipe/dcmtag2table/README.md

 # The output is a Pandas DataFrame correlating the real and fake IDs and UIDs.
 # If you delete (or don't save) that DataFrame, then the data is anonymized, since the is no way to reidentify the studies.
-# The pseudonimized files will be saved in "/mnt/c/dataset_jpr/deid_unifesp/".
+# The pseudonymized files will be saved in "/mnt/c/dataset_jpr/deid_unifesp/".

 ```